HELPING HANDS, INC.

 We feel that every child needs - and deserves - a complete and balanced diet every day.
 Together with the USDA we can all make this a reality.
 Being well nourished should not be a luxury, it is a necessity both for the child and for our communities.

 Help us help the children!
 If you, or someone you know, cares for children - either in their home, or in a center - they may qualify for the Child and Adult Care Food Program.
 This is a win/win!
-Sufficient money to be able to feed the children in your care a balanced, nourishing meal.
-While the child will receive all the vitamins and minerals necessary for young, growing bodies to succeed and excel.
+Sufficient money to be able to feed the children in care a balanced, nourishing meal; which then ensures that the children will receive all the vitamins and minerals necessary for young, growing bodies to succeed and excel.

 Contact us now and get started improving the nutrition and health of the children you are caring for!